ZJUHSY/cs284a_hw2_webpage/README.md

 After obtaining the experience of Part4, we carefully drew the reference figure, clarified the logic before writing the code, and achieved BugFree in this part!!!

 ### Part6: Loop Subdivision for Mesh Upsampling
+#### Implementation
+We follow the instructions listed on the rubrics.
+In the first part of our implementation, we first pre-calculate and store the updated coordinates for both new vertices and old vertices using the loop subdivision rule.
+To be more specific, we store the updated positions in ***VertexIter->newPosition*** for old vertex, ***EdgeIter->newPosition*** for new points.

+In the next step, we split and flip every edge in the mesh.
+To avoid splitting new edge, we only split edges that are connected by two old vertices.
+To flip each edge after splitting, we flip only new edges that are connected by a old vertice and a new vertice.
+The details are tricky here.
+If we label the two edges that are splitted by the middle points as new edges, it will be difficult to determine which edge to flip.
+Because we will end up flipping those edges because they are connected by a new vertex and an old vertex, which will produce infinite loop.

+Instead, we label those aforementioned two splitted edges as old edge by the data strcuture.
+And we only split those edges that are connected by two old vertex and flip edges that are new and connected by an old vertex and a new vertex.
+This will resolve the problem mentioned above.
+(We use ***EdgeIter->isNew*** and ***VertexIter->newPosition*** to label whether a point and an edge is new or old.)

+####

 <!-- Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for